 Cegereal's score of 24 is lower than 56% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2019, Cegereal reported approximately 3,270,000 kg CO2e in Scope 3 emissions, primarily from purchased goods and services (3,270,000 kg CO2e) and employee commuting (400,000 kg CO2e).
+In 2019, Cegereal reported approximately 3,670,000 kg CO2e in Scope 3 emissions, primarily from employee commuting (400,000 kg CO2e) and purchased goods and services (3,270,000 kg CO2e).
 The company has not disclosed any Scope 1 or Scope 2 emissions data for this year.
-In 2018, Cegereal's total emissions from Scope 1 and 2 were about 9,000 kg CO2e.
-The emissions data for 2020 is not available, but the company reported energy-related emissions of about 21,000 kg CO2e per square metre and 0.9 kg CO2e per full-time equivalent (FTE).
-Cegereal has not set specific reduction targets or initiatives, nor have they made any climate pledges.
-The emissions data is inherited from their parent company, Vitura SA, and reflects their overall commitment to transparency in environmental reporting.
-The company continues to monitor its carbon footprint, focusing on upstream emissions, but lacks detailed strategies for emissions reduction at this time.
+For 2018, Cegereal's total emissions from Scope 1 and 2 were approximately 9,000 kg CO2e.
+In 2017, the reported emissions for Scope 1 and 2 were about 37,000 kg CO2e.
+The emissions data for 2020 is not available, and there are no specific reduction targets or climate pledges documented.
+Cegereal's emissions data is inherited from its parent company, Vitura SA, and does not include any cascaded data from other corporate family relationships.
+The company has not set any Science-Based Targets Initiative (SBTi) reduction targets or disclosed any significant climate commitments.
+Overall, Cegereal's emissions profile indicates a focus on Scope 3 emissions, with no current commitments to reduce its carbon footprint or specific targets for future emissions reductions.

 Access structured emissions data, company-specific emission factors, and source documents